bih/nexmo-developer/_documentation/audit/building-blocks/get-event.md

 ## Example

-Ensure that the following variables are set using any convenient method:
+You will need to ensure that the following replaceable values are set in the example code using any convenient method:

 Key | Description
 -- | --